pm-harshad-mane/Prebid.js/modules/pubmaticAutoRefresh.md

     'pubmaticAutoRefresh': {
         enabled: true,
         countdownDuration: 20000,
-        refreshAdSlotWithMinimumViewabilityPercentag: 100 // or set to 50 for partially visible
+        refreshAdSlotWithMinimumViewabilityPercentage: 100 // or set to 50 for partially visible
     }
 });
 ```